ReshVenkatachalapathy/Assignment3_CarRental/README.md

 List of classes:

-1) Program.cs(Main class): This task is the main class used for calling the other classes and passing the respective values*/
+1) Program.cs(Main class): This task is the main class used for calling the other classes and passing the respective values

-2) Car.cs: This task is the car class used for storing the basic properties of car like total no of seates, engine details, automatic or manual etc */
+2) Car.cs: This task is the car class used for storing the basic properties of car like total no of seates, engine details, automatic or manual etc

-3) Motorcycle.cs: This task is the motorcycle class used for displaying the motor cycle details*/
+3) Motorcycle.cs: This task is the motorcycle class used for displaying the motor cycle details

-4) Rentalagency.cs: This task is the rental agency class used for storing the available vehicles, add/ remove vehicle and calculate the revenues*/
+4) Rentalagency.cs: This task is the rental agency class used for storing the available vehicles, add/ remove vehicle and calculate the revenues

-5) Truck.cs:  This task is the truck class used for displaying the truck details*/
+5) Truck.cs:  This task is the truck class used for displaying the truck details

-6) Vehicle.cs: This task is the vehicle class used for storing the basic vehicle details like manufacturing, model, year, and rental prices*/
+6) Vehicle.cs: This task is the vehicle class used for storing the basic vehicle details like manufacturing, model, year, and rental prices

 Author: Reshma Venkatachalpathy